azizHakim/azizHakim/README.md

 ![Tensorflow](https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white)

 I am an ML engineer with an interest in Backend, DevOps and System design.
-I love python and slowly getting into JavaScript which inevitable.
+I love python and slowly getting into JavaScript which is inevitable.
 Interested in working on challenging projects and want to learn about every stage of software development lifecycle.

 I love reading books, outdoot activities, and becoming a coffee nerd lately.